nepi-engine/nepi_rui/README.md

 ## Production

-TODO(Luke) ask Josh / Dave what the official steps to add rosbridge / other dependencies to the device's ROS installation
+### Installing the module
 To copy this module to the device (using boardenv above) please run this from the directory above this module:

         rsync --info=progress2 -avzhe ssh --exclude node_modules --exclude .git numurus_rui/ root@num-sb1-zynq:/opt/numurus/ros/share/numurus_rui

+### Targets without internet access

+Some targets do not have internet access, so installation of dependencies is best done in a QEMU environment on a development host in a `chroot` of the mounted root filesystem media of the target.
+RUI-specific steps are preserved here for posterity, but refer to the Numurus Zynq FW Developer's Guide for the complete QEMU instructions.

-To actually run the RUI on the device, please eject the SD card and use qemu to create a new python venv in the root of this module
+Please eject the SD card and use qemu to create a new python venv in the root of this module

         sudo apt install qemu-user-static
         mkdir ~/mnt/rootfs